 Just remember to unlock the file when you’re done, otherwise none of your collaborators will be able to open the file for editing.

-This is just the start of what's to come with Nextcloud Hub.
-Anyone that's spent time with this cloud server software within the data center will be thrilled with how the developers have evolved this tool into an even more powerful cloud-based collaboration server.
-If you've been looking for an open source, on-premise alternative toor Google Docs, Nextcloud Hub might be exactly what you're looking for.
+This is just the start of what’s to come with Nextcloud Hub.
+Anyone that’s spent time with this cloud server software within the data center will be thrilled with how the developers have evolved this tool into an even more powerful cloud-based collaboration server.
+If you’ve been looking for an open source, on-premise alternative to Microsoft Office 365 or Google Docs, Nextcloud Hub might be exactly what you’re looking for.